COMP90054/2025-S1-A1/README.md

 You must **follow good SE practices**, including good use of git during your development such as:

-* _Commit early, commit often:_ single or few commits with all the solution or big chucks of it, is not good practice.
+* _Commit early, commit often:_ it is not good practice to make a single commit with all of the solution nor is it good practice to make very few commits each with big chunks of it.
-* _Use meaningful commit messages:_ as a comment in your code, the message should clearly summarise what the commit is about.
+* _Use meaningful commit messages:_ like comments in your code, the message should clearly summarise what the commit is about.
 Messages like "fix", "work", "commit", "changes" are poor and do not help us understand what was done.
 * _Use atomic commits:_ avoid commits doing many things; let alone one commit solving many questions of the project.
 Each commit should be about one (little but interesting) thing.

 > [!CAUTION]